AverageAl/project1/README.md

 --

-5: Cloud site contains uniform styling
+5: Documented SDLC practices using Scrumban

+6: Whole project on repository with good branching

-6: Consistent code styling (using CSS, SLDS, HTML, VisualForce)
+7: Consistent code styling (using CSS, SLDS, HTML, VisualForce)

-7: Entire project on repository with good branching
+8: Cloud site has uniform styling

-8: Live demo includes
+9: Live demo includes
   (1) clone the master branch of your repo;
   (2) push the customization to a fresh org

-9: Document SDLC practices using Scrumban

-10: Each member explains how his part fits into whole business

-11: Bonus: deploy the site in the new org (can be much trickier)
+10: Bonus: deploy the site in the new org (can be much trickier)